 Individual instructors of record for ETSU course(s) and cohorts are eligible for funding.
 Cohorts are multiple instructors teaching across multiple sections of the same course with plans to implement Open/Affordable materials the same way.
 If you are a cohort, you only have to complete one application instead of completing one application for each instructor.
 If awarded, instructors within the cohort will receive individual stipends between $500 to $2,000 similar to awards for individuals.

-Funds cannot be used to cover purchase of commercial electronic versions of textbooks, rentals of textbooks, or for already adopted open texts.
+Funds cannot be used to cover purchase of commercial electronic versions of textbooks or rentals of textbooks.
 If you are seeking funds to cover the purchase of a commercial e-textbook, you can request an e-textbook licensed for unlimited use through Sherrod Library’s Suggest a Purchase.

-The award is co-funded by the Student Library Fee (as decided by the Charles C. Sherrod Library's Student Advisory Council) and the Center for Teaching Excellence.
+The award is funded by the Student Library Fee (as decided by the Charles C. Sherrod Library's Student Advisory Council).
 The awards are co-managed by Sherrod Library and the Center for Teaching Excellence.
 Please email oer@etsu.edu if you have questions about the ETSU Open and Affordable Course Materials Awards Program.

 Complete submissions will be evaluated by representatives from Sherrod Library, Center for Teaching Excellence, and other ETSU faculty and staff based on the following selection criteria and narrative responses to the proposal questions.